Updated: Oct 26, 2022

 To those in the throws—fighting the chemicals inside that are screaming, combatting urges that are beyond normal mental capacity, working towards demolishing that wall you can’t break through: we see you and are for you.
 No matter how many times you’ve relapsed, we love you and believe in you.
 Believe you are worthy of freedom so fight like hell.

-Overcoming an addiction is not weaknesses, but one of THE greatest signs of strength.
+Overcoming an addiction is not weakness, but one of THE greatest signs of strength.

 Strength Training Tips: